Page 7: Historical Events In October - 17

 2007 Whitehaven, England becomes the first place in the United Kingdom to have one of its analogue terrestrial television signals switched off as part of digital switchover on this day in history.

-2012 On this day in history the exoplanet Alpha Centauri Bb is discovered orbiting Alpha Centauri
+2012 The exoplanet Alpha Centauri Bb is discovered orbiting Alpha Centauri on this day in history.

-2013 59 people are killed in a wave of attacks on Shia Muslims in Iraq on this day in history.
+2013 On this day in history 59 people are killed in a wave of attacks on Shia Muslims in Iraq

-2017 Philippine President Rodrigo Duterte declares city of Marawi "liberated" from militants on October - 17.
+2017 Philippine President Rodrigo Duterte declares city of Marawi "liberated" from militants on this day in history.

 2017 On this day in history american short-story writer George Saunders wins the Man Booker Prize for his first novel "Lincoln in the Bardo"

-2017 Syrian Civil War: Raqqa is declared fully liberated from the Islamic State of Iraq and the Levant on this day in history.
+2017 On this day in history syrian Civil War: Raqqa is declared fully liberated from the Islamic State of Iraq and the Levant.

-2018 India's junior foreign minister MJ Akbar is highest official to resign in #MeToo case after sexual harassment accusations by numerous women on October - 17.
+2018 On October - 17 india's junior foreign minister MJ Akbar is highest official to resign in #MeToo case after sexual harassment accusations by numerous women

-2018 On October - 17 big Bird and Oscar the Grouch puppeteer Caroll Spinney leaves "Sesame Street" after 50 years
+2018 Big Bird and Oscar the Grouch puppeteer Caroll Spinney leaves "Sesame Street" after 50 years on this day in history.

 « Previous Page | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | Next Page »